 Eggs are one of nature’s most nutritious foods.
 Eating eggs provides you with vitamins and minerals.
 Eggs are one of the only foods that contain naturally-occurring vitamin D which is needed for healthy bones and teeth.

-Eggs also contain calcium, which results in healthy bones and teeth, choline that is essential for normal development of brain and memory, foline which is very important if you are pregnant, and they also contain high levels of iron and selenium which are useful in fighting cancer.
+Eggs also contain calcium, which results in healthy bones and teeth, Choline which is essential for normal development of brain and memory and Folic acid which is very important if you are pregnant.
+They also contain high levels of iron and selenium which are useful in fighting cancer.
 Besides this, eggs are a good source of iodine that helps in healthy thyroid activity and they contain vitamin E and zinc as well.
-It’s OK for your dog to have the yolks, as that’s where all the nutrients are.
+It’s okay for your dog to have the yolks, as that’s where all the nutrients are.

 Eggs have the best quality protein including all of the eight essential amino acids.
 One medium egg contains less than 80 calories and 5g of fat.
 Because of their low calorie value eggs could actually protect you from heart disease.
 Compared to meat and other high protein foods, eggs are budget-friendly.
 Fresh eggs that are certified salmonella-free make for an excellent food.
 Also, it’s been proven that people who eat eggs for breakfast have more energy during the day, thus standing a chance to lose more weight.

 Can I Give My Dog Eggs?
 Answer: Yes, but sparingly